 What content uses HFR?

-Peter Jackson's The Hobbit trilogy, which saw the first film release in 2012, were the first wide-release films to use HFR, being filmed and shown in select cinemas at 48fps.
-Because not all cinemas could project the films at 48fps, all three were converted to 24fps.
+Peter Jackson's The Hobbit trilogy, which saw the first film release in 2012, were the first wide-release films to use HFR, being filmed and shown in select cinemas at 48 frames per second.
+Because not all cinemas could project the films at 48fps, all three were also converted to 24fps.

 Film director Ang Lee has experimented with HFR too, filming some scenes in his 2016 film Billy Lynn's Long Halftime Walk at 120fps.